Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="sms-checks"></a>
 ### 3.1 SMS Test Execution

+The test in this section requires that the [Cray CLI is configured](#cray-command-line-interface) on nodes where the test is executed.

 The following test can be run on any Kubernetes node (any master or worker node, but **not** the PIT node).

 ```bash